rust-unofficial/too-many-lists/src/fifth.md

 simple cases, but they can get unwieldy.
 Especially if you want to hide that it's happening.
 There's gotta be a better way!

-In this chapter we're going to roll back to singly linked lists and implement a singly-linked queue to dip our toes into *raw pointers* and *Unsafe Rust*.
+In this chapter we're going to roll back to singly-linked lists and implement a singly-linked queue to dip our toes into *raw pointers* and *Unsafe Rust*.